Bedford County Tennessee Fair

 Rules & Regulations

 • All Bedford County residents, Bedford County FCE members and Bedford County 4-Hers are eligible to enter items in the Fair Exhibition.
+In the Creative Arts Department A, members of the Happy Hands Quilt Guild, Fleece on the Duck Fiber Arts Guild, Bedford County Arts Council, and Cheekwood Embroiderers’ Guild are eligible to enter, regardless of residency.

 • Only one entry per lot per person is allowed.

-• Unless noted, entries must be made or grown by the exhibitor since August 2022.
+• Unless noted, entries must be made or grown by the exhibitor since August 2024.

 • All items must be left on display until released by the Fair during official pick-up times as listed below.